capricious-slingshot/capricious-slingshot.github.io/_posts/2019-07-17-ruby_gems_in_a_nutshell.markdown

 The **gem name** is completely arbitrary, but generally has some correlation to the problem it is trying to solve.
 Every published public gem *must* have a unique name.
 Private or Local gems must also have a unique name within their namespace, but require an additional ``:path`` option to avoid a Bundler mishap with any public gems.

-The gem version, much like Ruby’s own version, follows [semantic versioning] (https://semver.org).
+The gem version, much like Ruby’s own version, follows [semantic versioning](https://semver.org).
 This consists of 3 numbers, separated by periods, reading left to right in order of importance.
 Version numbers are similar to a car milage counter; when a number on the left changes, everything to the left is zeroed out and the count begins again.
 A **pre-release** is any version beginning with zero, and is a way of signaling to users ‘this is under rapid development, use with caution’.

 ***MAJOR** – Leftmost position.
 Increments only when backwards incompatible API changes occur.
 Updating after such a change will most likely break your codebase and should be fully tested before deployment.